dedsec1121fk/DedSec/README.md

 1.  **Assumption of Risk and Responsibility:** By accessing or using the Software, you acknowledge and agree that you are doing so at your own risk.
 You are **solely and entirely responsible for your actions** and for any consequences that may arise from the use or misuse of this Software.
 This includes, but is not limited to, compliance with all applicable local, state, national, and international laws and regulations related to cybersecurity, data privacy, and electronic communications.

 2.  **Prohibited Activities:** Any use of the Software for unauthorized or malicious activities is **strictly prohibited**.
-This includes, without limitation: accessing systems, systems, or data without authorization; performing denial-of-service attacks; data theft; fraud; spreading malware; or any other activity that violates applicable laws.
+This includes, without limitation: accessing systems or data without authorization; performing denial-of-service attacks; data theft; fraud; spreading malware; or any other activity that violates applicable laws.
 Engaging in such activities may result in severe civil and criminal penalties.

 3.  **No Warranty:** The Software is provided **"AS IS,"** without any warranty of any kind, express or implied.
 The developers and contributors make **no guarantee** that the Software will be error-free, secure, or uninterrupted.